aj-stein-nist/okrs/presentation.md

     - key actors are siloed external information sharing is foreign
     - all information and process is perceivably competitive advantage
     - customers clamoring for traceability unsure of specific requirements
-- One glaringly obvious: data and metrology key to new business models
+- One glaringly obvious positive risk: data and metrology key to new business models
 ---

 ## Questions?